JarvusInnovations/jarvus-ace/README.md

 lower case.
 So, if you subscribe to the change event in the Ace EditSession class, it will be fired by the jarvus-ace component as ``editsessionchange``

+### Form components for Ace Options
+There are form components in the src/ace/field directory that can be included in an application for run time modification of common ACE options.
+These are simple extensions of Ext JS field classes with a mixin that handles interaction with the ACE editor.
+You may require and isntantiate these classes n your application, or use them as templates if you wish to create a form component for an ACE option that is not handled by the existing form component classes.

 ## To do and known issues

 * While the jarvus-ace component should work with both Ext JS 6 modern and classic toolkits, the form components